Autothrottle: A Practical Bi-Level Approach to Resource Management for SLO-Targeted Microservices

 Next, we describe the contextual bandit algorithm used in {\sysglobal}.
 The algorithm operates with a step size of one minute, and it aims to learn to output an action that incurs the lowest cost given the observed context at each step.

 \para{Context.} {\sysglobal} selects the average RPS observed in the last step as the context because the optimal CPU throttle target depends on the RPS (\S\ref{subsec:microbenchmarks}).
 We refrain from predicting the RPS for the next step due to the inherent difficulty in accurately forecasting RPS; moreover, our {\syslocals} have been intentionally designed to tolerate short-term RPS fluctuations (\S\ref{subsec:microbenchmarks}).
 Other metrics such as CPU usage are not included in the context as they are merely the byproducts of applying a throttle target to an RPS, with the RPS serving as the primary causal factor.
-The composition of the workload (i.e., the distribution of different request types) is relevant, but our focus in this work remains on constant workload composition (\S\ref{sec:appendix_workload}), following the setup in prior work~\cite{deathstarbench,sinan}.
+The composition of the workload (i.e., the distribution of different request types) is relevant, but our focus in this work remains on constant workload composition (Appendix~\ref{sec:appendix_workload}), following the setup in prior work~\cite{deathstarbench,sinan}.

-\para{Action.} Given an instantiation of the {\syslocal}'s resource control algorithm, we search for a ladder of CPU throttle targets as the actions through offline profiling, which is a one-time process for all applications.
+\para{Action.} Given an instantiation of the {\syslocal}'s resource control algorithm, we search for a ladder of CPU throttle targets as the actions.
+The search is a one-time process for all applications.
 By default, our action space consists of 9 throttle targets, ranging from 0 to 0.3 (\S\ref{sec:impl}).

 \para{Reduction of action space.} A microservice-based application can contain 10--1000s of services~\cite{twitter_microservices, netflix_microservices, uber_microservices, alibaba_microservices, wechat_overload}.
 In the case of 9 throttle targets, generating a different CPU throttle target for each individual service would result in $9^{\#\text{services}}$ actions, rendering it infeasible for contextual bandits to learn.
 As a solution, {\sysglobal} clusters microservices into two classes and outputs an action for each class, effectively reducing the action space to $9^2=81$.
 To implement the clustering, we use the standard $k$-means algorithm~\cite{k_means} to group microservices based on their average CPU usage.
 Our empirical results in \S\ref{subsec:microbenchmarks} suggest a diminishing return beyond two clusters.